Durss/Twitchat_Streamdeck_plugin/README.md

 ```
 npm run build
 ```
-This will also first validate the plugin.
+This will first validate the pluginn then build it.
+Final package will be `./fr.twitchat.streamDeckPlugin`

 ## Add a new plugin action